suk-ws/da4a/README.md

 Current features:

+- Full-featured `event.Event` library, supports ordering listeners by listener priority, `EventContext` that can pass variables between listeners and handle event success status, event/emitter's error handler to handle errors from listener thrown.
-- Bytes data processing
+- Extended data types
-  - Convert a singed byte (or a byte array) to a HEX string
+  - `LinkedList` from Java, can quickly sort inplace and iterates.
 - Scala DSLs provide a way to do more simple jobs easier
-  - some commonly used math operator (`/-/`(over), `*^`(pow))
+  - some commonly used math operator (`/-/`(over), `*^`(pow)).
-  - extension methods to encapsulate values to scala base data types
+  - extension methods to encapsulate values to scala base data types.
-- Library Tools
 - GivenContext -— put(provide) and get(use) variables using its type as
     the key
-- Series random utils (currently only weighted boolean)
+- Series random utils
+  - x/y chances to:
+  - get a boolean value, or get one or another value.
+  - choose one or more items from a list.
+  - run a code block, or run another code block.
+- Bytes data processing
+  - Convert a singed byte (or a byte array) to a HEX string
+- Alias for long based datetime, or int based datetime, and the conversion functions.
+- Drop specific `Class[T]` from one stack trace, or get a stack trace from where calls the function.
+- Convert an `Exception`(`Throwable`) to String with various formatting methods.
-- Numeric Statistics from the Morny project.
+- ~~Numeric Statistics from the Morny project. (unstable)~~

 Scheduled features: